Transverse Spin Structure Function g2(x, Q2 ) in the Valon model: Transverse spin-dependent structure function

-all the QCD effects are summarized in $A $.
+all of the QCD effects are summarized in $A $.
 This coefficient will be extracted from the experimental data.
-With the above choice for the initial input, the moments of $ \bar g_2^{valon}(z,Q^2)$ are obtained in the valon, using Eq.
-(12).
+A fit to E143 data yeilds a value $0.01$ for A. Having specified the initial input values, the moments of $ \bar g_2^{valon}(z,Q^2)$ in a valon are readily obtained, with the aid of Eq.(\ref{a}).
 An inverse Mellin transformation then takes us to the momentum space, giving $\bar g_2^{valon}(z,Q^2)$ structure function.
+For example at $Q^2=10 GeV^2$, we have:

 This completes the first step described above.
-Meanwhile, a fit to E143 data \cite{1} gives the following functional form for $\bar g_2^{valon}(z,Q^2)$ in the valon, depicted in Fig. 3.

-In Fig. 4 we present $x^2 \bar g_2^{p,d}$ for proton and deuteron along with the E143 data \cite{1} data.
-We have also compared our results with those from Bag model \cite{28} and with the results obtained by Wakamatsu \cite{31}.\\
+In Fig.4, $ \bar g_2^{valon}(z,Q^2)$ is shown for different values of $Q^2$.
+According to Fig.5 as our calculations for the values of $N_{c}\geq 100$ leads to a similar distribution for $\bar g_2^{valon}(z,Q^2)$ for the whole range of $z$, We are choosing the optimal value of $N_{c}$ which is equal to $100$ (reminder that Eq.
+(6) is valid only for large $N_C$).

 The second step involves the convolution process which takes us to the hadronic level.
-This is similar to the way we have used to extract $g_1^{p,n}(x,Q^2)$, and described in a number of papers, e.g. see \cite{14,15,16}.
-That is, briefly, to convolute $\bar g_2^{valon}(z,Q^2)$ with the valon helicity distribution $\delta G^{U(D)}(y)$ in the corresponding hadron to obtain $\bar g_2(x,Q^2)$.
-After adding $\bar g_2(x,Q^2)$ to the $g_2^{ww}(x,Q^2)$, the full $g_2 $ is obtained and are shown in Fig. 5 for proton and deuteron and in Fig. 6 for helium-3 (For calculating the $g_2^{He3}(x,Q^2)$ , we used the polarized proton and neutron helicity distributions which are derived in \cite{32}).

-Finally, in the table 1 we give the numerical values for the twist-2 and twist-3 matrix elements.
-They are defined in Eqs.
-(9) and (10), respectively.
-We also include results from other sources for the purpose of comparison.
-The results for the Burkhardt-Cottingham sum rule which is defined in Eq.
-(8) are given in table 2.
-This integral was evaluated in the region of $0.023<x<0.9$ at $Q^2=5 GeV^2$.
-We compared our results with those experimental data from HERMES in the same region and also with the results from E143 and E155 in the region of $0.02<x<0.8$.
-We compared our results with those from bag model too.
+This is similar to the earlier procedure that we have used to extract $g_1^{p,n}(x,Q^2)$.
+Similar to $g_{1}$, we can write:

+where $ \Delta_T G _{valon}^{p} (y) $ is the transverse valon distribution functions describing the probability of finding a valon with spin aligned or anti-aligned with the transversly polarized proton.
+In fact, $ \Delta_T G _{valon}^{p} (y) $ is identical to $\delta G_{\it{valon}}^{p}(y) $ in the longitudinal case.
+This is so, because we know that in the non-relativistic limit of the quark motion, the PPDFs and transversity distribution would be identical, since the rotations and Euclidean boosts commute and a series of boosts and rotation can convert a longitudinal polarized proton into a transversely polarized one with an infinite momentum \cite{alizadeh, Anselmino2009,ts1}.
+Finally substituting the valon helicity distribution, $\delta G^{U(D)}(y)$ in the corresponding hadron leads us to $\bar g_2(x,Q^2)$.
+In Fig.6 we present $x^2 \bar g_2(x,Q^2)$ for both proton and deuteron along with the E143 data \cite{abe} .
+We have compared our results with those obtained in the Bag model \cite{Song1} and that of Wakamatsu \cite{Wakamatsu}.\\